 Martine offers Terry a lead on a foolproof bank hit on London's Baker Street.
-She targets a roomful of safe deposit boxes worth millions in cash and jewelry.
-But Terry and his crew don't realize the boxes also contain a treasure trove of dirty secrets - secrets that will thrust them into a deadly web of corruption and illicit scandal.
+She targets a roomful of safe deposit boxes worth millions in cash and jewelry along with a treasure trove of dirty secrets.

 Business is slow for Terry Leather, a London car dealer, married with children.
 He's an artful dodger, so Martine, a former model with a thing for him, brings him her scheme: a bank's alarm is off for a couple weeks, so let's tunnel into the vault.
 He assembles a team, not realizing her real goal is a safe-deposit box with compromising photos of a royal: she needs the photos to trade for avoiding a jail sentence - and MI-5, or is it MI-6, is pulling the strings two steps removed.
 A Trinidadian thug, a high-end bordello owner, and a pornographer also have things stored in the vault, so the break-in threatens many a powerful personage.
 Is there any way these amateurs can pull it off?Written by

 [while drilling a mileage meter back]

-Another Terry Leather low mileage here.
+Another Terry Leather low mileage gem.

 See more »